severina19/UdacitySelfDrivingCar/Lesson5_VehicleDetection/Vehicle Detection.md

 ![alt text][image3]

 As we can see, there are overlapping windows which are found, and also false positives.
 To combine the overlapping windows into one window for one car, and to reduce false positives, I used the heat map methond introduced in the class.
+With the assumption that each blob is a car, I reconstruct boxes to cover blobs.
 With a threshold of 1 for the heat map, I get the following result:

 ![alt text][image4]

 ### Video Implementation

-The result of the vehicle detection pipleline is uploaded to this repository.
+As mentioned in the "Sliding Window Search" part, I have already used the heatmap and thresholding technique to minimize false positives in the pipeline.
+But when testing this pipeline on the video there are still some false positives appearing.
+The overlapping bounding boxes were resolved by using the function label() from scipy.ndimage.measurements to find the cars.
+I increased the threshold to reduce the false positives, the result can be shown in the video I have uploaded to this repository.
 Here's a [link to my video result](./project_video_output.mp4)

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

 ### Discussion

 I noticed that in the video where two cars are very close, it is detected as a single but bigger car.
-To resolve this issue I would like to detect if the region which is hot in the heatmap has two hot centroids instead of one, signalling the presence of two vehicles.
+Also, the threshold of the heat map I used is quite high, which indicates that the classifier yields false positive.
+The false positive happens when there is a car driving on the opposite lane even with barrier stripe.
+This is also provided in the "non-car" examples.
+I had to reduce the labeled images I used for training because of the computational capacity of my computer.
+Using the AWS and with all of the data will most probably improve the performance of the SVM.

 ---